busterwood/asyncbatcher/README.md

 }
 ```

 The `FindByIdAsync` is fine for one-at-a-time order loading, but what if you had hunderds or thousands of asynchonous tasks all reading at the same time?
-This is where async batching comes in, for example:
+This is where async batching comes in, grouping to together calls for efficency based on batching time, e.g. group toegther calls for 100ms (the default).

+Using `SingleResultAsyncBatcher` or `MultiResultAsyncBatcher` you can reduce thousands of database calls into tens of calls.

+Here is an example of batching the above OrderDataAccess call:

 ```csharp
 ...